Gurkirat-Sport/Gurkirat-Sport/README.md

 <h2> Gear </h2>

-<p>Here, you can find all sorts of safety gear used in a soccer match, like cleats of Shin Pads, for professional play</p>
+<p>Here, you can find all sorts of safety gear used in a soccer match, like cleats or Shin Pads, for professional play</p>

 Shin Pads
-Price:
+Price: $50 per pair

+Cleets
+Price

 </body>
 </html>